E-commerce Keyword Research

 Some example phrases you could mix in and use are –

-A good tool to see how your SERP listing will look at when indexed by Google is this Google SEPR Snippet Optimization Tool.
+Two good tools to see how your SERP listing will look at when indexed by Google are –

 Make sure you use at the very least 1000+ words across all the key products that you sell.

 If you have 1000’s of products this may not be possible to do this for all of them – so you can typically choose the top 50 to 100 items.